paigedyer/Keeper-of-the-Ledger/README.txt

 My goal with this project was to create it in such a way that allows for inheritance and polymorphism.

 Run the batch file and it should open in console.
-Make sure you have Java 19 installed!

-If you run into issues, e-mail me at paige.dyer1@snhu.edu